 A GLOBAL BACKDROP

-All of this is understandable in light of the unstoppable expansion of the the economic order, globalisation, the hegemony of the market place and the parallel collapse of any alternative vision from the progressive movements.
-The cult of individualism refined supreme, finally breaking out on a national scale when Britains voted to go it alone, and Trump promised to make America great again - by building a wall.
+All of this is understandable in light of the unstoppable expansion of the capitalist economic order, globalisation, the hegemony of the market place, the dominance of the economic and the parallel collapse of any alternative vision from the progressive movements.
+The cult of individualism at last could reign supreme, finally breaking out on a national scale when Britains voted to go it alone, and Trump promised to make America great again - by building a wall.

-Tai Chi in the west has not been immune to these changes.
-It has, on the contrary played its part in propping up such tendencies.
-Initially embraced as part of the alternative culture, Tai chi in the 60,s and 70s promised not just personal change but offered the potential for collective good.
-It’s deep philosophical roots were entangled and entwined with the world.
+Tai Chi in the west has hardly been immune to such changes.
+It has, on the contrary, played its part in propping up, reinforcing and mirroring such tendencies.
+Initially embraced as part of the alternative culture, Tai chi in the 60's and 70's promised not just personal change, but the potential for doing collective good.
+Its deep philosophical roots were entangled and entwined with the world.
 It sought not to withdraw but to engage with it, not retreating from it but actively changing it.

-But these concepts and practices were left on the sidewalk of the 60’s and 70's.
-Politics had proven an unworthy companion, and meanwhile there were better, catchier slogans to embrace a new movement:
+However, these concepts and practices were left on the sidewalk of the 60’s and 70's.
+Politics had proven an unworthy companion for an art that could be sold in so many different ways, and like Yoga, Tai Chi could sell a slogan to embrace any new movement: